LukeGrahamLandry/franca/devlog.md

 - i broke examples/os -vzf. it doesn't like the 0 length print(self.log&.items()).
   while debugging that, made it possible to get consistant virtual addresses so you can diff them. also i tried to change reset_countdown and it produced very strange bugs?
+- pass in the dump_wasm disassembler as target.dis when running in web instead of always including it. saves 20kb 30ms
+- compiling the fetching of tracy lazily saves 50ms the first uncached time you build the driver if you're not going to use tracy.
+- fetch_or_crash:
+  - rename instead of writting directly to target folder
+  - seperate the files that can be re-extracted trivially from the ones that have to touch the network

 ## (Dec 14)